Square Payroll vs QuickBooks Payroll: Which Is Best & Why

 Bottom Line

 When comparing Square Payroll vs QuickBooks for payroll, take stock of the features you want and whether its pricing fits your budget.
-Square Payroll is great if you only employ contractors, as it has a contractor payroll plan that’s very affordable.
-Restaurant and retail shop owners will also find it a good payroll solution to use given its seamless integration with Square POS, making it easy to capture and process tip payments.
+Restaurant and retail shop owners will find Square Payroll good to use given its seamless integration with Square POS, making it easy to capture and process tip payments.
 Small businesses with seasonal highs and lows will also find Square Payroll’s inactivity feature a suitable option.